What you can do if you are affected by anti-social behaviour

 For environmental anti-social behaviour, you should get in touch with our environmental health team.

 - artificial light

 - fumes or gases

-If you have a question about what you can do if you are affected by anti-social behaviour that is not answered on this page, you can email us at [email protected].
+If you have a question about what you can do if you are affected by anti-social behaviour that is not answered on this page, fill out our Anti-Social Behaviour Reporting Form.